 BERTRAND RUSSELL, Conquest of Happiness

 To catch you up the essence of the article was no surprise to anyone – there is an epidemic of busyness out there!
 Most people, either by choice or not – have less time for the “pleasures ” of life – and certainly no down time.
 We’ve lost the art of dolce far niente.
 Our social and family lives have suffered.
 Stress levels are on burn-out.
 Our kids are over-scheduled and who knows what this will do to their expectations of life and work in the future?
 You get it?
 Busyness is like a plague that’s sweeping the land and we’re lost in a time famine.
 Not a pretty picture.

 What are we doing with our precious 168 hours per week?
 And more important, who or what is compelling us to spend our time as we do?

 The I’m Busy Mindset

 Regardless of how and why you may suffer from the “busyness” trap – everything starts with your mindset.
 How you think about what you do – and how you think about time is going to define how you do it.
 “Hey, tell that to my boss,” you say.
-“He’s the one that sets my schedule, not me.”
+“He/she sets my schedule, not me.”
 Well that may be true and your choices about working that schedule may be limited, but how you think about it is still your choice.
 Ultimately we do have choices, even if they are hard ones – and no one can take that away from us (although it sometimes feels that way).